 In patients with CML given single oral doses of BOSULIF 500 mg with food, the mean terminal phase elimination half-life (t ½ ) was 22.5 (1.7) hours, and the mean (SD) clearance (Cl/F) was 189 (48) L/h.
 In six healthy male subjects given a single oral dose of [14C] radiolabeled bosutinib, 91.3% of the dose was recovered in feces and 3% of the dose recovered in urine.

 In a dedicated hepatic impairment trial, a single dose of BOSULIF 200 mg was administered with food to 18 volunteers with hepatic impairment (Child-Pugh classes A, B, and C) and 9 matched healthy volunteers.
-Cmax of bosutinib increased 2.4-fold, 2-fold, and 1.5-fold, respectively, in Child-Pugh classes A, B, and C, and bosutinib AUC increased 2.3-fold, 2-fold, and 1.9-fold, respectively [see DOSAGE AND ADMINISTRATION, and Use in Special Populations].
+Cmax of bosutinib increased 2.4-fold, 2-fold, and 1.5-fold, respectively, in Child-Pugh classes A, B, and C, and bosutinib AUC increased 2.3-fold, 2-fold, and 1.9-fold, respectively [see DOSAGE AND ADMINISTRATION, and Use in Specific Populations].

-In a cross-over trial of 24 healthy volunteers, a single dose of 500 mg of BOSULIF was either administered alone or in combination with six daily doses of 600 mg of rifampin under fed conditions.
-Rifampin decreased bosutinib Cmax and AUC by 86% and 94%, respectively [see DOSAGE AND ADMINISTRATION and DRUG INTERACTIONS].
+In a cross-over drug-drug interaction trial in healthy subjects (n=22), a single dose of 500 mg BOSULIF was administered alone or in combination with six daily doses of 600 mg rifampin under fed conditions.
+Rifampin decreased bosutinib C max and AUC by 86% and 94%, respectively [see DOSAGE AND ADMINISTRATION and DRUG INTERACTIONS].

 pH Altering Medications